 What Is The Difference Between Colored Pencils And Pastel Pencils

-Colored pencils have a wax binder or an oil binder that holds the pigment together.
+Colored pencils have a wax or oil binder that holds the pigment together.
 It is easy to sharpen a colored pencil to a sharp point, making it perfect for fine lines and detailed work.

 Pastel pencils are made of pure pigment with a binder which creates a more vibrant color.
 Unlike pastel sticks, pastel pencils are not as messy and are smudgeable and blendable, allowing an artist to produce a wide range of colors and values.